Why do I feel guilty wanting my life back?

 Will my loved one be forced to get up, bathed and dressed at 4am

 Will my loved one starve or dehydrate if they become unable to feed themselves?

 Is there a viable alternative that will work well for us all?

 How can they stay in their own home when we are going to have to sell it to fund their care?

 Would it really mean my time is my own again – can I go on holiday and choose when I visit my loved one?

 “Live-in care is a long established but relatively unknown, growing alternative to residential and nursing care that substantially extends the care choice available to the individual.
 It allows someone with high levels of need to remain in their own home and community and lead a good quality life in familiar surroundings.
 I expect live-in care to continue to grow in popularity and to become the high quality first care choice of many people“

-Read here to find how CRS Doctors & Live-In care will support you and your loved ones make the decision whether or not Live-In Care is right for your loved one.
+Read here to find how CRS Social Care will support you and your loved ones make the decision whether or not Live-In Care is right for your loved one.

 Our owner and Service Manager, Jill Kemp RMA, lives by the ethos… if I would not be happy with this service being delivered to my grandmother, elderly father or baby granddaughter – it is not good enough for people using our service’